csdms/bmi-example-cxx-grpc4bmi/README.md

 ```
 docker build --tag bmi-example-cxx-grpc4bmi images/source-base
 ```
-The image is built on the [mdpiper/grpc4bmi](https://hub.docker.com/r/mdpiper/grpc4bmi) base image.
+The image is (temporarily) built on the [mdpiper/grpc4bmi](https://hub.docker.com/r/mdpiper/grpc4bmi) base image.
 The OS is Linux/Ubuntu.
 The C++ BMI example, grpc4bmi, and the grpc4bmi server are installed in `/usr/local`.
-The server is exposed through port 55555.

 ### conda-base